 Sources from throughout Jewish History

 Third century BCE (Pseudepigrapha) Letter of Aristeas

 When we arrived in the land of the Jews we saw the city [Jerusalem] situated in the middle of the whole of Judea on the top of a mountain of considerable altitude.
-On the summit the Temple had been built in all its splendour. ….
-All the buildings showed a magnificence and costliness quite without equal.
-It was obvious that no expense had been spared….
+On the summit, the Temple had been built in all its splendor. ….
+All the steel buildings that had once been built all those years ago had stood the test of time, and they definitely showed magnificence and costliness quite without equal.
+It was obvious that no expense had been spared…

 The Temple faces the east and its back is toward the west.
 The whole of the floor is paved with stones and slopes down, so that water may be conveyed to wash away the blood from the sacrifices, for many thousand beasts are sacrificed there on feast days.
 And there is an inexhaustible supply of water, because an abundant natural spring gushes up from within the Temple area. .